Search for New Physics via Low-Energy Electron Recoils with a 4.2 Tonne\times Year Exposure from the LZ Experiment

 The dominant contributor to the ER backgrounds in both LZ science runs is the $\beta$ decay of $^{214}$Pb with no coincident $\gamma$ emissions.
-This isotope originates from $^{222}$Rn, which is emanated from detector materials and dispersed into the liquid xenon bulk, resulting in a measured fiducial volume activity of 3.9$\pm$0.4 $\mu$Bq/kg \cite{LZ:2024zvo}.
+This isotope originates from $^{222}$Rn, which emanates from detector materials and is dispersed into the liquid xenon bulk, resulting in a measured fiducial volume activity of 3.9$\pm$0.4 $\mu$Bq/kg \cite{LZ:2024zvo}.
 To mitigate this background, a novel radon-tagging technique was developed to identify events with a high likelihood of being a $^{214}$Pb $\beta$ decay, and applied to the WS2024 dataset~\cite{McLaughlin:2024syp, LZ:2025xxf}.
-This is achieved by creating a slow and laminar xenon flow pattern in the central region of the TPC through adjusting the liquid xenon circulation rate, cooling power, and temperature gradients.
+This is achieved by creating a slow and laminar xenon flow pattern in the central region of the TPC by adjusting the liquid xenon circulation rate, cooling power, and temperature gradients.
 Then the liquid velocity is mapped using coincident $^{222}$Rn-$^{218}$Po $\alpha$ decay pairs, enabling tracking of the movement of daughter atoms following the $^{218}$Po alpha decay.
-In practice, a tag volume comoving with the $^{218}$Po daughter is defined and lasts for three times the $^{214}$Pb half life (27 minutes), in which it is probable to find a $^{214}$Pb $\beta$ decay.
-Single scatter (SS) events that occur within this volume and time window contribute to a $^{214}$Pb-rich data set, containing 15$\%$ of the WS2024 exposure and approximately 60$\pm$4\% of the total $^{214}$Pb activity \cite{LZ:2024zvo}.
-The rest of the data, not being tagged as $^{214}$Pb, forms a dataset with a lower effective $^{214}$Pb activity of 1.8±0.3~$\mu$Bq/kg.
-As part of the likelihood, the radon-tagged events are also included in the final statistical analysis as a side band dataset to improve the ability to constrain the tagging efficiency and other background contributions.
-The tagging efficiency is left to float as a nuisance parameter that scales the event rates in both the $^{214}$Pb-rich and $^{214}$Pb-poor data sets.
-More details on the $^{214}$Pb background are available in Refs.~\cite{McLaughlin:2024syp, LZ:2025xxf},
+In practice, a tag volume comoving with the $^{218}$Po daughter is defined and lasts for three times the $^{214}$Pb half-life (27 minutes), in which it is probable to find a $^{214}$Pb $\beta$ decay.
+Single scatter (SS) events that occur within this volume and time window contribute to a $^{214}$Pb-rich dataset, containing 15$\%$ of the WS2024 exposure and approximately 60$\pm$4\% of the total $^{214}$Pb activity \cite{LZ:2024zvo}.
+The rest of the data, not being tagged as $^{214}$Pb, forms a dataset with a lower effective $^{214}$Pb activity of 1.8$\pm$0.3~$\mu$Bq/kg.
+As part of the likelihood, the radon-tagged events are also included in the final statistical analysis as a sideband dataset to improve the ability to constrain the tagging efficiency and other background contributions.
+The tagging efficiency is left to float as a nuisance parameter that scales the event rates in both the $^{214}$Pb-rich and $^{214}$Pb-poor datasets.
+Since $^{214}$Pb is the dominant ER background, this subdivision gives the likelihood additional leverage to constrain the leading background component and thereby improves the sensitivity to ER signals.